For Parents: Bicycle, Inline Skating, Skateboard, and Scooter Safety

 turned on and the child should be wearing light or reflective clothing.

-front, rear, and wheel spokes.
+rear, and wheel spokes.

 Always wear protective gear, such as elbow and kneepads, gloves, helmets, and wrist

-Buy durable skates with proper ankle support.
+Buy durable skates with the correct ankle support.

 Always warm up your muscles before skating by skating slowly for 5 minutes or more.